Skyld-Labs/ModelHunter/README.md

 ```
 $ ./hunt.sh -s
-Start scrapping, list of applications will be writen in app_ids.txt
+Starting scrapping, list of applications will be writen in app_ids.txt
 ###
 # Test 0/22541 with application : com.example.app
 ###